MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Stay on CPUs, and increase the size of the cluster you're training your model on.

 **Memorize:** `C) Use Cloud GPUs after implementing GPU kernel support for your customs ops.`

-**Quick reason:** Use Cloud GPUs after implementing GPU kernel support for your customs ops.

 <details>
 <summary>Full explanation</summary>